 Shippers to describe hazardous materials correctly and include an emergency response telephone number on shipping papers.

-Carriers and drivers to put tabs on hazardous materials shipping papers, or keep them on top of other shipping papers and keep the required emergency response information with the shipping papers.
+Carriers and drivers to quickly identify hazardous materials shipping papers, or keep them on top of other shipping papers and keep the required emergency response information with the shipping papers.

 Drivers to keep hazardous materials shipping papers: